Mustapha Abdul-Hamid: Early life and education

 Mustapha Abdul-Hamid showed an early interest and capacity for debate.
 In Bawku Secondary School where he had his Ordinary Level education and at Tamale Secondary School where he had his Advance level education, he was a member of the Debating Teams of both schools.
-Mustapha was such a prolific debater and was feared by any opponents who met the schools that he represented.
-He is bold and fearless and highly honest and ethical.
-Indeed, many Ghanaians count him as one of the honest politicians of our time.
-He is also a faithful adherent of the Islamic religion and before being Minister for Inner City and Zongo Development, was already very much involved in Islamic activities in Muslim communities across the country.
-During his student days at the University of Cape Coast, he was at once the President of the Ghana Muslim Students Association and the Students Representative Council.
-This is a feat that has not been equalled and may never be equalled.
-His devotion to Islam is largely fueled by the training that he received in the hands of his father.
-His father is a very dedicated Muslim.
-He instilled Islam into the young Mustapha at a very tender age.
-As early as age 7, Mustapha was already a muezzin for the neighbourhood mosque where he worshipped with his father.
+He is a faithful adherent of Islam and before being Minister for Inner City and Zongo Development, was already very much involved in Islamic activities in Muslim communities across the country.
+During his student days at the University of Cape Coast, he was President of the Ghana Muslim Students Association and the Students Representative Council.
+His devotion to Islam is based on the training he received by his father.
+As early as age 7, Mustapha was already a muezzin for the neighbourhood mosque where they both worshiped.

 Mustapha's parents divorced when he was about four years old.
 His father took custody of him according to both Islamic and Northern tradition.
 In Islamic tradition, in particular, fathers are required to take custody of their male children in the event of a divorce, if they have attained the age of two.
 And so his father brought him up by strict military discipline.
 He is married and has seven kids.